mrhenryyu/minimal-mistakes/_pages/about/interests.md

     <br> "
 ---

-## Interests
+# My Interests

+It was very difficult for me to condense my hobbies and interests into a few short paragraphs as I believe there are many components that make up my identity and personality.
+But for the sake of this exercise, my main interests are: technology, fitness and economics.
+On the other hand, my two favourite hobbies are cooking and exploring.

-### Technology
+## Technology
 ![image-left](/images/bamboo.jpg){: .align-left max-width="50%" height="auto" }

 Ever since I was little, I was always fascinated with computers.
-I remember spending hours as a child learning Windows 95 and trying to understand how dial-up internet worked.
+I remember spending hours as a child trying to understand how a computer works and how .
 As I grew up, technology was always a key component of my education, from a tool to maximize studying to learning the code behind certain programs so that I can create those programs.

 Today, I can't go a day without technology.
 I keep in touch with the latest advancements in technology, especially those related to my personal feelings.
 I pay particular close attention to Google, and software / hardware releases.
 Recently, I build my own PC for the first time, after watching countless hours of Youtube videos on PC building and information.
 As I grow older, I will continue to be amazed by the changes in technology.